tdmadam/OMCI-for-SFP-Stick/README.md

 Detailed instructions for <b>RTL9601CI V2801F, RTL9601D DFP-34X-2C2 or BCM68380 Broadcom</b> devices can be found at the bottom of the page.

-The following description is a general overview that applies to most devices.
+# General overview that applies to most devices.

 ## Wireshark plugins installation